akashtalole/python-samples/docs/index.md

 # Kubernetes

+- The Kubernetes Master is a collection of three processes that run on a single node in your cluster, which is designated as the master node.
+Those processes are:
+- kube-apiserver
+- kube-controller-manager
+- kube-scheduler.

+- Each individual non-master node in your cluster runs two processes:
+- kubelet, which communicates with the Kubernetes Master.
+- kube-proxy, a network proxy which reflects Kubernetes networking services on each node.

+- Kubernetes Objects
+- The basic Kubernetes objects include:

+- Pod
+- Service
+- Volume
+- Namespace

+- In addition, Kubernetes contains a number of higher-level abstractions called Controllers.
+Controllers build upon the basic objects, and provide additional functionality and convenience features.
+They include:

+- ReplicaSet
+- Deployment
+- StatefulSet
+- DaemonSet
+- Job

 1. How is Kubernetes related to Docker?

 - It’s a known fact that Docker provides the lifecycle management of containers and a Docker image builds the runtime containers.